 Mr. Mincey graduated from Davidson College with degrees in both English and French Literature.
 He studied abroad at the London School of Economics and New York University’s Paris Campus.
 Mr. Mincey is fluent in French and the fourth-generation trial lawyer in his family to train at Mercer University in Macon, Georgia.

-He is an avid outdoorsman, hunter, conservationist and Eagle Scout.
+He is an avid outdoorsman, hunter and conservationist.
 His wife, Lydia, is a classically trained artist and they have a daughter, Marielle.

 - In federal RICO case alleging client’s participation in money laundering scheme exceeding $100,000,000, successfully defended client through 4th Circuit Court of Appeals.

 - In international gun smuggling case, obtained dismissal of claims against criminal defense attorney.
 Defendant pleaded guilty after investigation revealed firearms he was smuggling for years from North Carolina to United Kingdom on commercial airline were being used in murders and robberies across England.
 After multiple day evidentiary hearing in Federal court on a motion alleging ineffective assistance claim, court concluded attorney’s investigation into defendant’s international spy activity on behalf of United States Government was sufficient.
 All civil malpractice claims in State court subsequently dismissed.